Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Parallelized Two-Column Probing

 \section{Parallelized Two-Column Probing}

 In this section, we parallelize our two-column probing procedure.
-We adopt a different approach from that of Gleixner, Gottwald, and Hoen \cite{gleixner2023papilo} because the two-column probing method involves more global bound updates, aggregations, and implications than one-column probing, and so the communication cost of their scheme may be prohibitive in the extended version.
-Instead, our method partitions the binary variables and assigns a partition to each thread, which can then be handled independently (Sec. \ref{sec:varaible_partition}).
+Our method partitions the binary variables and assigns a partition to each thread, which can then be handled independently (Sec. \ref{sec:varaible_partition}).
 Locally, two-column probing (Alg.~\ref{Alg:twoprob}) is applied to variables assigned to each thread.
 Then the results are reduced/merged globally by using a customized implication analysis procedure (Sec. \ref{sec:reduction}).

 A diagram of of our parallel probing is given in Chart.~\ref{fig:paralleltwocolumn_chart}.
 Note that, if run over the same pairs of variables, the results will tend to be weaker than the serial two-column method: in order to reduce communication costs, our per-thread probing is conducted locally, which could potentially miss out on more effective global updates (i.e. interactions between variables in different threads).
 The trade-off between effectiveness per-probing and parallel efficiency (total number of probes conducted) is governed by problem structure.